-- An allergic or immune reaction to a medication or other substance has been strongly associated as the cause for this condition.
-It is considered to be an auto-immune disease, in which the body's protective cells attack the body's own tissues mistaking them to be foreign in nature.
+- An allergic or immune system reaction to a medication or other substances is strongly associated as a lichen planus cause.
+It is considered to be an autoimmune disease.
+The body's protective cells (cells of the immune system) attack the body's own tissues, mistaking them to be foreign in nature.

-- Intake of few drugs such as those containing arsenic, bismuth, gold quinacrine or quinidine (anti-malarial drug) non-steroidal anti-inflammatory drugs, dapsone, penicillamine, tetracycline, sulphonamide, medicines to treat high blood pressure (captopril, propranolol, methyldopa, enalapril), furosemide, allopurinol can cause a reaction similar to the lichen planus rash.
+- Intake of few drugs, such as those containing bismuth, gold quinacrine or quinidine (anti-malarial drug), non-steroidal anti-inflammatory drugs, dapsone, penicillamine, tetracycline, sulphonamide, medicines to treat high blood pressure (captopril, propranolol, methyldopa, enalapril), furosemide, allopurinol may potentially become lichen planus causes.

-- Chemicals such as those used in the development of colour photographs can also produce a similar rash.
+- Exposure to certain chemicals, such as those used in the development of colour photographs, can also be lichen planus causes.

-- Intense and prolonged emotional stress due to grief, sadness, anxiety, etc., can trigger an abnormal functioning of the immune system that can lead to lichen planus.
+- Intense and prolonged emotional stress due to grief, sadness, anxiety, etc., can trigger an abnormal reaction of the immune system and become a lichen planus cause.

-- Amalgam dental fillings may trigger allergic reactions, giving rise to oral lesions of lichen planus.
+- Amalgam dental fillings may trigger allergic reactions, acting as an oral lichen planus trigger.